After nine months of pregnancy, many parents are more than elated to welcome the new addition to their family.

 In short, taking some time to feel a close bond can be part of the normal adjustment to parenthood.
 Our culture doesn’t seem to help.
 But a secure parent-baby bond is essential to proper child development.

 Why Might Some Mothers Struggle To Bond With Their Babies?

 The parent-child bond can seem simple on one hand, but complex on the other.
 When we look at biology, there’s a natural progression from pregnancy, through childbirth and into the postnatal period.

 Right before baby is born, the birthing mother has high levels of oxytocin and endorphins.
 She also experiences a rush of adrenaline.
-This hormone cocktail makes for an alert mother and baby, who are both ready to begin bonding (before baby drifts off into a pretty solid sleep after about an hour or so post birth).
+This hormone cocktail makes for an alert mother and baby, who are both ready to begin bonding (before baby drifts off into a pretty solid sleep after about an hour or so post-birth).

 In an animal study in the 1980s, researchers found that ewes that were given epidurals during birth rejected their young.

-Of course, we aren’t ewes, and we need to understand that we won’t reject our young if we utilise modern obstetrics.
+Of course, we aren’t ewes, and we need to understand that we won’t reject our young if we utilize modern obstetrics.
 However, the study helps us to understand the potential impact of interfering with a natural hormonal process.

 We also know that in cases of adoption and fostering, mother-baby pairs can and do develop excellent and secure bonds.